barboraberkova/english-for-designers/homework-11.md

 Once the structure was set and the wires were connected, it was time to paint the interface of the app.
 I moved from pencil sketches and low-fidelity wireframes to defining a high-fidelity visual language.
 This wasn't just about picking the right colors, it was about creating a digital enviroment that felt intuitive, ensuring the UI remained a quiet frame that never competed with the artwork for the user's attention.

-#### The paints I used
+### The neutral base
-I chose black, white, and grey as the primary colors to ensure the interface never interrupted the paintings; instead, it provides a sharp, sophisticated contrast that lets the art breathe.
+Black, white, and grey form the primary palette.
+They don't compete with the art; they hold it and let the art breathe.

 ![painting of neutral colors](img/neutral-colors.png)

-For the accent paints, I chose sage green, blue and a vibrant pink.
-They act as startegic visual cues that guide the user's journey, much like a painter leads an audience across canvas.
+### The accents
+Sage green, soft blue, and a vibrant pink act as wayfinding cues — used sparingly, only where the user needs to be drawn forward.
 ![painting of colors](img/colors.png)

 #### Mixing the Palette
 After defining the colors, I focused on the interface's structural elements to ensure the experience remained both clean and highly functional.

-I chose SF Pro Display as my primary typeface for its neutral character and simplicity.
-It doesn't demand attention, it is easy to read so it is a perfect combination of what clean design requires.

-- Legibility as a Priority: SF Pro Display ensures every word is readable at a glance, even in the low-light environment of a gallery.
+SF Pro Display does the typographic work: legible in low gallery light, neutral enough to never call attention to itself.

-- Functional Minimalism: Every button and asset was designed to be intuitive, allowing the user to navigate with zero learning curve.
+Every button and asset was designed to be intuitive, allowing the user to navigate with zero learning curve.

-- A Quiet Companion: By stripping away unnecessary visual fluff, I ensured the app remains a humble frame for Shaun Tan’s surrealist masterpieces.

 ![showcase of app components](img/components.png)

 ![showcase of app components](img/components-2.png)

-image of typography
-image of assets

-## How I painted the final artwork
+## The final painting
-Once I created all the components for the app, I applied it to my wireframes.
-That's when the blank canvas started to look like the real painting.
+With components in place, the wireframes came alive.
+Three flows do the heavy lifting:

 The final design of the app is clean and provides following pages: